 Winter is just around the corner, and while it’s fun to visit Rome during summer, Rome in winter is an experience you shouldn’t miss.
 One of Europe’s most beautiful capitals, Rome definitely knows how to treats its visitors.
 So, while you’re exploring the city, keep in mind these six activities that Uniplaces, the student accommodation provider, has compiled to prove to you that winter in Rome in winter is equally as magical.

+While the information we provide here is free, we also sell tours at very reasonable prices.
 When in Rome, don’t go at it alone.
 Join an English-speaking local guide on one of our popular Rome tours.
 Explore the Colosseum, Vatican Museums and more in-depth and detail.
 See for yourself why we’ve earned thousands of five-star reviews on TripAdvisor.

 1. Visit the Vatican